Jarren Duran Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Guardians' 3.90 team ERA ranks 11th across all MLB pitching staffs.

 - The Guardians allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Bieber (1-1 with a 3.23 ERA and 22 strikeouts in 30 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- The Guardians will send Plesac (1-1) out to make his fifth start of the season.
+He is 1-1 with a 6.50 ERA and 13 strikeouts through 18 2/3 innings pitched.

-- In his most recent outing on Saturday against the Miami Marlins, the righty threw 5 2/3 innings, allowing three earned runs while surrendering four hits.
+- In his last appearance on Sunday against the Miami Marlins, the righty tossed five innings, allowing three earned runs while surrendering 10 hits.

+- In four games this season, the 28-year-old has a 6.50 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .354 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.